Kaid Mohamed: Cheltenham Town

-Mohamed signed for League Two club Cheltenham Town on a two-year contract in June 2011.
+Mohamed signed a two-year contract with League Two club Cheltenham Town in June 2011.
 He scored his first goal for the "Robins" at Whaddon Road in a 3–1 victory over Crawley Town, ending Crawley's unbeaten run of 34 league matches.
 He ended the 2011–12 season as the club's joint top-scorer (with Darryl Duffy) in the league, netting 11 times as they qualified for the play-offs in sixth position.
 He played 45 of 46 league games, missing the trip to Plymouth Argyle as several players were rested for the play-off semi-finals.
-He also played in the FA Cup Third Round defeat to Premier League side Tottenham Hotspur at White Hart Lane.
+He also played in the FA Cup third round defeat to Premier League side Tottenham Hotspur at White Hart Lane.
 Mohamed was on the losing side in the play-off final as Cheltenham lost 2–0 to Crewe Alexandra at Wembley Stadium.

 Cheltenham pushed for promotion again in 2012–13, but this time lost out to Northampton Town in the play-off semi-finals.
-Mohammed scored seven goals in 47 appearances, including the winning extra-time goal at Hereford United that took Cheltenham to a financially lucrative Third Round FA Cup tie with Premier League Everton.
+Mohammed scored seven goals in 47 appearances, including the winning extra time goal at Hereford United that took Cheltenham to a financially lucrative third round FA Cup tie with Premier League Everton.
 He provided the assist for Russell Penn's goal against Everton, though Cheltenham still lost the game 5–1.
 As his contract reached its expiry date, Mohammed made it clear to manager Mark Yates that he would be leaving the club; Yates said that "I just respect his honesty... at least he had the guts to tell me to my face and we shook hands".